 Under Chapter 7 bankruptcy, you will have the ability to keep all of your exempt assets.
 Exempt items differ from state to state.
 Generally, they will include retirement savings in approved pension, 401k and individual retirement accounts (IRA).
-They often include a homestead, vehicle and Speak to your which assets are protected under the bankruptcy laws in your state.
-Some debts are not eligible for discharge in bankruptcy.
+They often include a homestead, vehicle and Speak to your bankruptcy attorney about which assets are protected under the bankruptcy laws in Some debts are not eligible for discharge in bankruptcy.
 Child support student loans, and most tax debt will not be